-Clients come from four main sources, one is our inbound website and phone line from online marketing, the second is outbound sales activity such as via emails, phone calls, LinkedIn, door-knocking, the third is through conventions and networking, the fourth being referrals and word-of-mouth.
+Clients come from four main sources: one is our inbound website and phone line from online marketing, the second is outbound sales activity such as via emails, phone calls, LinkedIn, door-knocking, the third is through conventions and networking, the fourth being referrals and word-of-mouth.

 Customers are often referred to us by other companies because of our proven track record of successful robotic deployments.
 For example, when we deployed 28 robots for Flix Brewhouse, we were asked to perform an integration with their ticket management system which was operated by another vendor.
 This integration was a success, which led to this vendor inviting us as a speaker to their annual customer conference in February 2023.
 Another example of this is with a tax consulting firm.
 After meeting through a mutual customer, they invited us to speak in front of their customers about the implications of robotics and how they could leverage robots in their businesses.
-The robotics industry is extremely hot right now, and as experts in this field, other companies see us a valuable resource to introduce to their customers and provide value.
+There is significant interest in robotics at the moment, companies often see us as a useful resource to provide value to their clients.